Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: The CMS detector

 The central feature of the CMS apparatus is a superconducting solenoid of 6\unit{m} internal diameter, providing a magnetic field of 3.8\unit{T}.
 Within the solenoid volume are a silicon pixel and strip tracker, a lead tungstate crystal electromagnetic calorimeter (ECAL), and a brass and scintillator hadron calorimeter, each composed of a barrel and two endcap sections.
 The electron momentum is estimated by combining the energy measurement in the ECAL with the momentum measurement in the tracker.
 Forward calorimeters extend the pseudorapidity $\eta$ coverage provided by the barrel and endcap detectors.
 Muons are measured in gas-ionization detectors embedded in the steel flux-return yoke outside the solenoid using three technologies: drift tubes (DTs) in the barrel, cathode strip chambers (CSCs) in the endcaps, and resistive-plate chambers in both the barrel and the endcaps.
 Each of the four muon detector planes provides reconstructed hits on several detection layers, which are combined into local track segments, forming the basis of muon reconstruction inside the muon system.

 The silicon tracker measures charged particles with $\abs{\eta} < 3.0$.
 During the 2016 LHC run, the silicon tracker consisted of 1440 silicon pixel and 15\,148 silicon strip detector modules.
 The pixel detector was then upgraded, such that in the 2017 and 2018 LHC runs, it consisted of 1856 pixel modules.
 After the upgrade, the number of pixel layers increased from three, with radii between 4.4 and 10.2\cm from the interaction region, to four, with radii between 2.9 and 16.0\cm~\cite{Phase1Pixel}.
-In the 2017 and 2018 LHC runs, for nonisolated particles within the transverse momentum range $1 < \pt < 10\GeV$ and $\abs{\eta} < 3.0$, the track resolutions are typically 1.5\% in \pt and 20--75\mum in the transverse impact parameter ($d_0$), defined as the distance of closest approach in the transverse plane of the helical trajectory of the track with respect to the beam axis~\cite{CMS-DP-2020-049,Chatrchyan:2014fea}.
+In the 2017 and 2018 LHC runs, for nonisolated particles within the transverse momentum range $1 < \pt < 10\GeV$ and $\abs{\eta} < 3.0$, the average track \pt resolution is 1.5\%.
+The transverse impact parameter ($d_0$) is defined as the distance of closest approach in the transverse plane of the helical trajectory of the track with respect to the beam axis~\cite{CMS-DP-2020-049,Chatrchyan:2014fea}.
 The sign of $d_0$ is given by the sign of the scalar product between the lepton momentum and the vector from the beam axis to the lepton track reference point.
+The track $d_0$ resolution improves from 75 to 20\mum as the \pt increases, for nonisolated particles with $1 < \pt < 10\GeV$ and $\abs{\eta} < 3.0$ in 2017 and 2018.
 With the upgraded silicon pixel tracker, the $d_0$ resolution is approximately 25\% better than in earlier data sets.
 The efficiency to reconstruct tracks as a function of \ad is given in Ref.~\cite{Chatrchyan:2014fea}.

 Events of interest are selected using a two-tiered trigger system.
 The first level, composed of custom hardware processors, uses information from the calorimeters and muon detectors to select events at a rate of around 100\unit{kHz} within a fixed latency of about 4\mus~\cite{Sirunyan:2020zal}.
 The second level, known as the high-level trigger (HLT), consists of a farm of processors running a version of the full event reconstruction software optimized for fast processing, and reduces the event rate to around 1\unit{kHz} before data storage~\cite{Khachatryan:2016bia,Sirunyan:2021zrd}.